Bionif92/Cursos-de-Programacion/React/React.md

 ### Exposing Component APIs via the useImperativeHandle Hook

-Hook to define propertyes or method that can be used outside
+Hook to define properties or method that can be used outside

 ````
 import { forwardRef, useImperativeHandle, useRef } from 'react';